Dre Campbell Farm

 For those wondering how to get bugs out of vegetables, this is the most old-fashioned way.

-I know it can be challenging to get critters and other stuff off of your leafy greens.
-However, running each leaf or group of leaves under running water might get some of it off, but it is not always the most effective or best way to clean produce properly.
+I know it can be challenging to get critters and other stuff off your leafy greens.
+However, running each leaf or group of leaves under running water can remove some dirt and debris.

-A better way of sanitizing leafy greens like lettuce and kale would be to fill up a large pot with cool water and place the leaves in it.
+A better way to sanitize leafy greens like lettuce and kale is to fill a large pot with cool water and place the leaves in it.
 Swish around a bit and allow them to sit for 5 to 10 minutes.

 The dirt and parasites will settle at the bottom.
 Some might even float on top.
 You can then remove the leaves and run them under water quickly to ensure all the grit is gone.